shramadeepd/TDS_1/README.md

 - `users.csv`: Contains information about users from Stockholm with over 100 followers.
 - `repositories.csv`: Contains information on the repositories of these users.

-## Instructions

-To replicate or update the data, ensure you have a GitHub personal access token with adequate permissions and modify the script `github.py` to include your token.

 ## Data Fields